-My oh my…my story is coming full circle in so many ways.
-It is a story that I choose to hold so tightly to my heart because the pain is almost unbearable.
+In Adoption Choosing for My Heart to Be Broken, it is a story that I choose to hold so tightly to my heart.
+The pain is almost unbearable.
 It isn’t almost unbearable it is all the way unbearable.
+My story is coming full circle in so many ways.

 Almost 10 years ago, Big Daddy and I decided to expand our family through the blessing of adoption.
-We had had 3 biological children and we decided when our youngest was 2, that he would “get fixed” and that would be that.
-We later regretted that decision and our conviction was to step out of our comfort zone and embark on an adventure.
+We had had 3 biological children, and we decided when our youngest was 2, that he would “get fixed,” and that would be that.
+We later regretted that decision.
+Our conviction was to step out of our comfort zone.
+Together we decided to embark on an adventure.

 Adventure it has been.

 We quickly realized that international adoption was out of the question because the cost was astronomical.
-We also decided that we had already done the baby thing, so we focused on older children through our state foster care system.
-We took all the required steps.
-We did 10 weeks of PS-MAPP classes, we filled out paperwork, worked on our home, got our homestudy, background checks, criminal checks, so much paperwork.
+Also, we decided that we had already done the baby thing.
+So we focused on older children through our state foster care system.
+In time, we took all the required steps.
+This included 10 weeks of PS-MAPP classes, we filled out paperwork, worked on our home, got our home study, background checks, criminal checks, so much paperwork.
 We were finally approved after what seemed like forever.
 I believe it was over the summer when we were approved.

 My daughter was a bit more reserved.
 She was a bit pickier of an eater.
-She like to eat shoes and struggled with sleep.
+Yet, she liked to eat shoes and struggled with sleep.
 Her teeth….I used to laugh and say she could eat a corn cob through a picket fence…those babies stuck straight out of her head.
 She was shy but loved to be held and loved to look around.
-She was mesmerized by the kids and all of the new surroundings.
-She loved cats and flowers.
+The fun thing is that she was mesmerized by the kids and all of the new surroundings.
+There was a great love of cats and flowers.
 So precious.

 My kids were VERY sick when they came to us.
-Our son had asthma and our daughter had a bit of it, so I would sit them in their high chairs and do breathing treatments for them, together.
+Our son had asthma, and our daughter had a bit of it, so I would sit them in their high chairs and do breathing treatments for them, together.
 My daughter had ringworm which spread to all of us.
 It seemed like whatever was going around we ended up with.
-It was hard.
-It was also joyous.
+Gracious, it was hard but joyous.